 You think you’ll give yourself one more day to get started.
 After all, tomorrow you’re sure to be in a better frame of mind to get down to it and start studying.
 Many tomorrows later, you still haven’t started.
 Now you’re pressed for time and even more de-motivated than before.

-1. Acknowledge Your Lack of Motivation
+1. Acknowledge Your Lack of Motivation to Study